irsat000/CAI-Tools/README.md

 ###### Download to read offline
 It downloads an .html file which is a web page.
 You can read all your conversations offline with this file.
 ###### Download as example chat (.txt)
-This turns your chats into example chat format so you can re-use them, both in CAI and Pygmalion AI.
+This turns your chats into example chat/definition format so you can re-use them, both in CAI and Pygmalion AI.
 It downloads a .txt file, which is a text document.
 All you need to do is copy paste the content.
 ###### Character Dump (json)
 It downloads the entire chat history and includes your character settings.
 It's compatible with Character Creation app. https://zoltanai.github.io/character-editor/ You can dump it here and create a character .json file or card.
 You can theen use these files to create a new character in Pygmalion AI.
 ###### Character Dump (anonymous)